pymc-devs/pytensor/doc/library/config.rst

     When ``True``, add asserts that highlight shape errors.

     Without such asserts, the underlying rewrite could hide errors in user code.
-Pytensor adds the asserts only if it cannot infer that the shapes are equivalent.
+PyTensor adds the asserts only if it cannot infer that the shapes are equivalent.
 When it can determine equivalence, this rewrite does not introduce an assert.